EvanHerman/wp-rest-api-controller/readme.txt

 1. WP REST API Controller settings page.

 == Changelog ==

+= WP REST API Controller v1.4.0 - January 18th, 2016 =
+* Default `posts` and `pages` are no longer controllable with this plugin (this change is due to future WordPress Core development leveraging the REST API).
+As a result, both endpoints will be enabled and all post meta customizations will be lost on update.
+* Added array of 'always enabled' posts and an associated filter `wp_rest_api_controller_always_enabled_post_types`.
+By default, post, page, revision, nav_menu_item, custom_css, customize_changeset, and attachment post types are always enabled.
+* Added logic to handle empty post meta names to prevent all post meta fields from being displayed
+* Added logic to handle uppercase letters in customized post meta names

 = WP REST API Controller v1.3.0 - December 6th, 2016 =
 * Refactor code base.